2014 FIFA World Cup: Semi-finals

-Third place play-off
+Match for third place

 The Netherlands defeated Brazil 3–0 to secure third place, the first for the Dutch team in their history.
 Overall, Brazil conceded 14 goals in the tournament; this was the most by a team at any single World Cup since 1986, and the most by a host nation in history, although their fourth-place finish still represented Brazil's best result in a World Cup since their last win in 2002.

 Final

 The final featured Germany against Argentina for a record third time after 1986 and 1990.

 This marked the first time that teams from the same continent had won three consecutive World Cups (following Italy in 2006 and Spain in 2010).
 It was also the first time that a European nation had won the World Cup in the Americas.
-On aggregate Europe then had eleven victories, to South America's nine.
+On aggregate, Europe then had eleven victories to South America's nine.

 Statistics

 Goalscorers

 In total, 171 goals were scored by a record 121 players, with five credited as own goals.
 Goals scored from penalty shoot-outs are not counted.